Tinsae-Tadesse/IdP-Initiated-SSO/README.md

-# Configuring IdP-Initiated SSO in Keycloak with SAML 2.0 for OIDC Clients
+# 🛡️ Configuring IdP-Initiated SSO for Keycloak as a SAML 2.0 Identity Broker for OIDC Clients

 ## Overview
 Single Sign-On (SSO) is a cornerstone of modern identity and access management strategies.
 In scenarios where an organization uses a centralized Identity Provider (IdP) and still wants to delegate application-level authentication through OpenID Connect (OIDC), Keycloak can act as an **identity broker**—bridging SAML-based identity assertions from an external IdP to OIDC-based clients.